 “Asking each guest to raise their glass — even if it’s a sippy cup full of milk — and make a toast about what they’re thankful for is a great way to start Thanksgiving dinner,” says Stringfellow.
 “Also, while it’s touching, don’t be surprised if elicits big time laughs!”

 Whether it’s due to location or strained relationships, fact is, not everyone has a place at a Thanksgiving table.
 Do your part to change that in whatever small way you can.

 “What’s the point of a beautiful Thanksgiving table and delicious food if you can’t share in it?” says Stringfellow.
 “Extend an invitation to an elderly neighbor whose family can’t visit or a coworker who’s far from home — and if they opt to stay home, take them a plate.”

 If doing the latter, though, Stringfellow advises towing a sensitivity line.

 “It’s important to be sensitive to the recipient,” Stringfellow says.
 “You don’t want to insult them or make them feel like they’re the object of charity.
 Sometimes this is best done by simply leaving the gift at the door and ringing the bell.”

 10. Play a thankful game

 Turn everyone’s gratitudes into a little friendly competition with a “thankful game.”
-It’s a family Thanksgiving game, posted on Reddit, that has everyone writing down what they’re thankful for on a piece of paper, putting it in a jar and then having everyone guess whose is whose.
+Simply have everyone in the family write down what they’re thankful for on a piece of paper, put it in a jar and then have fun together guessing whose is whose.